qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/20230404-review-notes.md

 * Use extra time to try other scenarios, or try different methods on same scenarios.
 * If your group's dataset is looking great, what about other individuals' personal dataset(s)?
 Look at those as a group.
-* On the 🪦 slide, link to continued learning about topics like georegistration.

 ## Misc